-In 1950 the Wimberley, Texas artist James Buchanan “Buck” Winn was commissioned by the Pearl Brewery in San Antonio to paint The History of Ranching, a massive mural to adorn the walls of the brewery’s oval-shaped hospitality room, called the Pearl Corral.
+In 1950 the Wimberley, Texas artist James Buchanan “Buck” Winn was commissioned by the Pearl Brewing Company in San Antonio to paint The History of Ranching, a massive mural to adorn the walls of the brewery’s oval-shaped hospitality room, called the Pearl Corral.
 At 280 feet, the mural was considered the longest in the world at the time, and it depicting the story of cattle ranching in the Southwest—from its earliest open range days through the fencing of the range and the arrival of the railroad.

 For the next decade, The Wittliff planned and raised funds fundraising for the restoration, conservation, and installation of its three panels in the Albert B. Alkek Library on the Texas State University campus.
 The mural had suffered unfortunate and significant damage during its removal and subsequent storage.
 Deep scratches, abrasions, and crimping marred its surface, and cuts significantly weakened areas of the canvas support.
 In 2012 we sent the canvas to Scott Haskins at Fine Arts Conservation Ltd., an expert in mural conservation.
 After cleaning, repairing and varnishing the canvas panels, the results are truly breathtaking.